 Everyone is happy and smiling, even the goats that wander around in the shops and stop the traffic on the very busy dusty road.

 As you wander around Fort Kochi beach you will come across an old Gunnery which was part of Fort Emmanuel which was built in 1503 to protect the port of Kochi from attack.

 Top Things To Do In Kochi Kerala

 If you would like to take a tour of Kochi here are some suggestions for you:

 A special find is the Celestial Cafe located at 481 Calvathy Road Fort Kochi.
-The Celestial Cafe is excellent for breakfast, lunch and an early dinner and includes a great variety of vegan organic dishes on their menu.
-It is closed on Fridays and closes at 6.30pm.
+The Celestial Cafe is excellent for breakfast, lunch and an early dinner and includes a great variety of vegan organic dishes on its menu.
+It is closed on Fridays and closes at 6.30 pm.
 Their cakes are to die for.

 The waterfront Seagull Restaurant is worth a visit, not only for the water views but their food as well.
 It is one of the few restaurants and bars in Fort Kochi that sells alcohol.

 Address: 8 Calvathy Road, Fort Kochi, Kerala